adnantheanalyst/HaldCementDataset_R_Analysis/README.md

 • column 5: dicalcium silicate.<br>

 it is well known that some of the chemicals are partly equivalent.<br>
-The interest is the evaluation of the relationship between the heat evolved in setting and the chemicals.<br>
+My interest was to evaluate of the relationship between the heat evolved in setting and the chemicals.<br>

-Upload the data<br>
+Uploaded the data<br>

 cement <- read.table('hald.dat')<br>
 cement<br>